mattbarington/FreeBSD-Messaround/asgn3/README.md

  - `make`           - does nothing.

  - `make benchmark` - compiles stress.cpp to executable benchmark.
+Also attempts to install gcc if not installed already.

  - `make build`     - copies all kernel files from vm/ to the corresponding files in the kernel.